 Northeast Tarrant County, Texas Estate Planning and Probate Attorney

 When you are serious about protecting your loved ones, work with an experienced lawyer to create an estate plan.
 Whether he or she knows it or not everyone in Texas has a will.
-The Texas Probate Code define exactly how to divide property among your loved ones when you pass away.
+The Texas Estates Code defines exactly how to divide property among your loved ones when you pass away.
 The problem is that the process often places a huge burden on those you care about most.
 Moreover, the law does not guarantee that your assets will be divided the way you would like or the way that is best for your individual family.

 An estate plan is more than a will.
 A skilled attorney will help you take much more into consideration.
 Your attorney will help you consider designating someone to make medical decisions in the event that you cannot do so.
 He will help you consider the tax consequences of giving away an estate or a business.
 He will also help you consider if your gift should be protected by the creation of a trust.

 Our law firm helps people with all of these considerations.
 We assist in the creation of a wide range of estate planning documents:

 - Trusts (for example a revocable living trust)

 What steps do you take to administer your loved one's estate?
 At Jefferson Law Office, PLLC, we can answer this question.
 We guide clients through the probate process by educating them about the law and advising them on which decisions are best for their situation.